Home for the Holidays

 xoxo from SF,

 P.S.
-All photos courtesy of my sweet new camera!
-Quite the photos, right?
+All photos courtesy of my new camera!
+Quite the upgrade, right?